Purpose Statement

 Investments with respect to trust funds held with the town shall also have regard for the Trustee Act and the Funeral, Burial and Cremation Services Act, 2002, and other legislation where applicable.

-Investment Parameters
+Investment parameters

 The portfolio aims for both diversification and near risk-free investments to ensure security of the funds.
 Emphasis is placed on securities offered by or unconditionally guaranteed by the government of Canada, a province of Canada, or banks listed in Schedule I of the Bank Act.

-• Diversification
+- Diversification

-The town shall diversify its investments to avoid over-concentration in securities from a specific issuer, sector (excluding Government of Canada securities) or maturity date.
+The town shall diversify its investments to avoid over-concentration in securities from a specific issuer, sector (excluding Government of Canada securities) or maturity date. - Maximum maturities

 To the extent possible the town shall match its investments with anticipated cash flow requirements.
-Reserve, reserve funds and other funds with longer investment horizons may be invested in securities exceeding 10 years if the maturity of such investment is made to coincide as nearly as practicable with the expected use of funds.
+Reserve, reserve funds and other funds with longer investment horizons may be invested in securities exceeding 10 years if the maturity of such investment is made to coincide as nearly as practicable with the expected use of funds. - Quality ratings

 The town shall only invest in securities meeting the ratings prescribed by regulation under the Municipal Act, 2001, as amended.
-If an investment falls below the minimum rating contained herein, the town will sell the investment within 180 days after the day the investment falls below the standard.
+If an investment falls below the minimum rating contained herein, the town will sell the investment within 180 days after the day the investment falls below the standard. - Earning a competitive rate of return

-Delegation of Authority
+Delegation of authority

-The town’s banking by-law establishes the authority of the treasurer or an agent of the treasurer to make investments on behalf of the town.
-In addition, the treasurer or an agent of the treasurer is authorized to enter into agency agreements with other municipal organizations as well as arrangements with banks, investment dealers or brokers and other financial institutions for the purchase, sale, redemption, issuance, transfer and safekeeping of securities and further, to execute and sign documents on behalf of the town and perform all other related duties in the day to day operation of the investment program.
-For the purposes of this procedure the agent of the treasurer is the Deputy Treasurer and Director, Financial Planning.
-The director may further delegate responsibility for the day-to-day management of the portfolio to subordinate investment officers or employees.
+other municipal organizations as well as arrangements with banks, investment dealers or brokers, and other financial institutions for the purchase, sale, redemption, issuance, transfer, and safekeeping of securities and further, to execute and sign documents on behalf of the town and perform all other related duties in the day-to-day operation of the investment program.
+For the purposes of this procedure the agent of the Treasurer is the Deputy Treasurer.
+The Deputy Treasurer may further delegate responsibility for the day-to-day management of the portfolio to subordinate investment officers or employees.

-Standards of Care
+Standards of care

 The standard of prudence to be used by investment officials shall be the “prudent person” standard and shall be applied in the context of managing an overall portfolio.
-Investment officers and employees exercising due diligence and acting in accordance with the investment policy and procedures shall be relieved of personal responsibility for an individual security’s credit risks or market price changes, provided deviations from expectations are reported in a timely fashion and the liquidation or the sale of securities are carried out in accordance with the terms of the investment policy, procedure and related legislation.
+Investment officers and employees exercising due diligence and acting in accordance with the investment policy and procedures shall be relieved of personal responsibility for an individual security’s credit risks or market price changes, provided deviations from expectations are reported in a timely fashion and the liquidation or the sale of securities are carried out in accordance with the terms of the investment policy, procedure, and related legislation.

-Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
+Investment officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution and management of the investment program or that could impair their ability to make impartial decisions.
 Employees and investment officials shall disclose any material interests in financial institutions with which they conduct business.
 They shall further disclose any personal financial/investment positions that could be related to the performance of the investment portfolio.
 Employees and officers shall not undertake personal investment transactions with the same individual with whom business is conducted on behalf of the town.

-Safekeeping and Custody
+Safekeeping and custody

-Internal Controls
+Internal controls

 The investment program shall be subject to annual external and periodic internal audit to ensure adherence to the investment policy and procedure.